 - The instrument may be operated by trained laboratory personnel only.
 It must only be operated for the purpose of its designated use and according to the instructions contained in these Instructions for Use.
 Antistatic protective clothing made from natural fibers (e.g. cotton) should be worn when working with the instrument. - When working with the instrument, wear suitable protective clothing (lab coat, safety goggles and gloves) for protection against reagents and potentially infectious micro-biological debris. - In the event of an emergency, shut down the power switch and unplug the instrument from the power supply (circuit breaker in accordance with EN ISO 61010-1). - For severe instrument faults, the warning and error messages on the screen must be followed.
 Samples located in the process must be removed from the instrument immediately.
 The user is responsible for the safe further processing of the samples. - There is a fire hazard if work with an exposed flame (e.g. Bunsen burner) is carried out in the direct vicinity of the instrument (solvent vapors).
 Therefore, keep all ignition sources at least 2 meters away from the instrument. - Be absolutely certain to operate the instrument with the active carbon filter.
-In addition, we highly recommend connecting the instrument to an external exhaust air extraction system because use of the instrument may lead to the formation of solvent vapors that are both hazardous to health and flammable, even when the instrument is used according to its intended use.
+In addition, we highly recommend connecting the instrument to an external exhaust air extraction system because use of the instrument may lead to the formation of solvent vapors that are both hazardous to health and flammable, even when the instrument is used according to its intended purpose.

-For instrument fume control, Leica recommends a delivery volume of 50 m3/h and an 8x air exchange rate (25 m3/m2/h) in the lab.
+For instrument fume control, Leica recommends a delivery volume of 50 m/h and an 8x air exchange rate (25 m/m/h) in the lab.

-- Personal protective clothing in the form of a respirator must be worn when working directly with reagent vessels that contain solvents. - Opening the hood when one or more staining program(s) are active causes delays in the respective processing steps since no transport movements take place for this time frame.
+- In case the transport arm(s) must be lifted and moved, do not touch or move the transport arm(s) at the sensor/antenna area (→ "Fig. 115-6").
+For this purpose lift the metallic part of the gripper (→ "Fig. 115-1") manually and move the transport arm(s) carefully to the necessary position. - Personal protective clothing in the form of a respirator must be worn when working directly with reagent vessels that contain solvents. - Opening the hood when one or more staining program(s) are active causes delays in the respective processing steps since no transport movements take place for this time frame.
 This can result in changes to the staining quality. - Make sure to keep the hood closed if the staining programs are active.
-Leica assumes no liability for loss of quality for staining programs caused by opening the hood during the staining process. - ATTENTION when closing the hood: Crushing hazard!
-Do not reach into the swivel range of the hood - Liquid must not get behind covers or in gaps while operating or cleaning the instrument.
+Leica assumes no liability for loss of quality for staining programs caused by opening the hood during the staining process. - CAUTION when closing the hood: Crushing hazard!
+Do not reach into the swivel range of the hood. - Liquid must not get behind covers or in gaps while operating or cleaning the instrument.
 This also applies to the transport arms. - CAUTION for programs that start with an oven step!
 In this case, the load station from which the specimen slides are removed with the transport arm must NOT be filled with a flammable reagent (e.g. xylene, xylene substitute or alcohols).
 The oven temperature can be up to 70 °C. This can result in the reagent igniting and can cause damage to the instrument and specimens. - The water supply has to be shut off during pauses in use of the instrument and when the instrument is shut down.